 As both a celebration of my 500th(!) post on this website and as a reaction to numerous criticisms of the widespread “movie-review format,” today I shall analyze what I perceive are the major types of biases that corrupt viewers’ interpretation and enjoyment of films.
 I published my 500th essay last month, yet never found the right topic to elaborate on that milestone at the time.
 By the same token, I have received much feedback from peers on and offline with regards to blogging, film criticism, and cinephilia, noting how most general audiences outside film culture (i.e. non-cinephiles) find extensive, in-depth reviews of individual feature-films uninteresting.
 The average moviegoer gravitates to straightforward thumbs-up or thumbs-down recommendations when deciding what movies to watch at home or in the cineplex, tolerating at most a two-sentence explanation for one’s reaction to a popular film.
 Several film theorists and bloggers have voiced similar criticisms of “basic” film review essays, insinuating that detailed evaluations of movies for the purposes of deciding artistic merit or recommending films to others are at best verbose, and at worse, downright reductive of cinematic craft.

 In case you, dear reader, haven’t noticed, the vast, vast majority of this website consists of “basic” movie-reviews.
 I enjoy few things in life more than writing exhaustive criticisms — from constructive to loving to hateful — of individual feature-length films.
-At this point in my life, I have little reason to expect those inclinations to change, and furthermore launched this site seven years ago with the intent of writing for myself, not others.
 Express Elevator to Hell is a sort of glorified public journal stylized with my lifelong passion for cinema, detached from any notion of career-advancement or social networking.
-While I welcome critical feedback on my writing syntax and vocabulary, as all responsible writers should, my chosen genre of blogging is the guarded, narcissistic domain of one young man, and one young man only.
+While I welcome critical feedback on my writing syntax and vocabulary, as all responsible writers should, my chosen genre of blogging is the guarded, narcissistic domain of one young man, only.

 The modus operandi I use when judging movies, both for evaluating (A) the “artistic merit of a film” — how a film will stand the test of time, how it may or may not inspire other artists to mimic its style, how effectively it uses editing, camerawork, and mise-en-scène (i.e. the visual language of filmmaking) to execute a visual narrative — and (B) the likelihood that another person, cinephile or not, will enjoy a film regardless of their individual persuasions, is this: How good is a movie at being what it’s trying to be?
 That question may sound a bit circular or obtuse, but hear me out.
 How effective is a given action film at telling a story through “action” or cinematic violence?
 How effective is a comedy film at telling its story through cinematic humor?
 How well does a genre hybrid use extraneous, unrelated genres (e.g. action, comedy, drama, musical, thriller, Western, etc.) to describe a coherent visual narrative?
 All story ideas and executions of those ideas on film are unique to a certain extent, and genre categories delineate stylistic boundaries between groups of movies the way evolutionary cladistics partition the tree of life into species, genera, families, and everything in between.